erinltoth/tweeter/README.md

 ## Screenshots

-![The page as it appears on first load](https://github.com/erinltoth/tweeter/blob/master/docs/tweeter-on-load.png)
+![The page as it appears on first load](https://github.com/erinltoth/tweeter/blob/master/docs/tweeter-on-load.png) The page as it appears on first load

-![Composing a new tweet](https://github.com/erinltoth/tweeter/blob/master/docs/Tweeter-compose.png)
+![Composing a new tweet](https://github.com/erinltoth/tweeter/blob/master/docs/Tweeter-compose.png) Composing a new twit/tweet.

-![Displaying a newly sent tweet](https://github.com/erinltoth/tweeter/blob/master/docs/Tweeter-new-tweet.png)
+![Displaying a newly sent tweet](https://github.com/erinltoth/tweeter/blob/master/docs/Tweeter-new-tweet.png) Displaying a newly sent twit/tweet.

-![Error for too short of a twit/tweet](https://github.com/erinltoth/tweeter/blob/master/docs/Tweeter-too-short.png)
+![Error for too short of a twit/tweet](https://github.com/erinltoth/tweeter/blob/master/docs/Tweeter-too-short.png) Error for too short of a twit/tweet.

-![Error for too long of a twit/tweet](https://github.com/erinltoth/tweeter/blob/master/docs/Tweeter-too-long.png)
+![Error for too long of a twit/tweet](https://github.com/erinltoth/tweeter/blob/master/docs/Tweeter-too-long.png) Error for too long of a twit/tweet.